carel180301/portfolio-website-template/README.md

     width: auto;
 }
 ```
-if you want to style the logo image inside the navbar (navigation bar), you can style it here <br>
+if you want to style the logo image inside the navbar (navigation bar), you can style it here <br><br>

 ```css
 @media (max-width: 426px) { /*add more media queries (only if you want)*/